 West Africa is made up of the Sahel region (semi-arid savannas) and tropical forests and grasslands.
 The region is rich in natural resources such as cocoa, diamonds, iron ore, gold, uranium, coffee, rice, cotton, fish and petroleum.

-Boasting well over 135 million people, Nigeria has the largest population in West Africa and the entire continent.
-In terms of world population, Nigeria ranks as the eighth most populous country in the world.
+West Africa consists of 16 countries and over 1.9 million square miles.
+The population of West Africa is nearly 382 million people total.
+Boasting well over 190 million people, Nigeria has the largest population in West Africa and the entire continent of Africa.
+In terms of world population, Nigeria ranks as the seventh most populous country in the world.

 Many of Africa's largest and most populous ethnic groups are found in West Africa.
 In Nigeria alone, the Yoruba population contains well over 30 million people, which is more than five million people over the population of Texas.
 More than 54 percent of the population of West Africa identifies as Muslims.